 If you are looking to book a room for someone else, you may prefer to handle the details and book directly from your account rather than to book it by transferring points to their account.
 In some cases, an advantage here could be getting the points back in your account if you cancel (though that isn’t always how it works as you’ll see in terms below).
 Still, if this is a gift, it might be easiest to handle the booking process yourself.

-Choice privileges allows you to book a reward night an immediate family member, which they define as a spouse, partner, children, parents, in-laws, brother or sister, even if you are not occupying the room.
+Choice privileges allows you to book a reward night an immediate family member even if you are not occupying the room.
+They define an immediate family member as a spouse, partner, children, parents, in-laws, brother or sister.

 Booking for someone else is straightforward: if booking over the phone, ask the reservations agent to put the name of the guest staying in the “notes” field.
 If you’re booking online, put the name of the guest staying in the “Special Requests” field.
 You may want to follow up with the hotel by phone in advance.